Student Services

 The University may well also require completion of a mitigation form as part of the process of illness assessment - this does not need to be seen by the health professional completing your medical certificate.

-To download the University of Birmingham Medical Certificate please click on the link below:
+To download the University of Birmingham Medical Certificate please click here

 Self Help Guides for Students